metal-stack/docs/docs/src/overview/networking.md

 | Management Switch           | Connected to the management port of each of the network switches.                             |

-`Q: A illustration image would be nice!`
+`Q: A illustration image would be nice!
+I made one, is that useful?`

 ![](Implementation-Overview.drawio.svg)